mok3bat/DataDevQuest/README.md

-# 📘 DataDevQuest 2025 - Introduction Challenge
+# 📘 DataDevQuest 2025

-This repository contains my solution to the **"Introduction to DataDevQuest"** challenge from [DataDevQuest.com](https://datadevquest.com/introduction-to-datadev-quest/), part of Tableau's DataDev program.
+This repository contains my solution to the **"Introduction to"** challenges from [DataDevQuest.com](https://datadevquest.com/introduction-to-datadev-quest/), part of Tableau's DataDev program.

 ## 🚀 About the Challenge